 Retirees should fully examine any retirement plan thoroughly.
 In the case of annuities, the buyer cannot put all of his or her assets in just one basket.
 A good rule of thumb is to only put enough assets into a well thought out annuity strategy to guarantee that basic monthly income requirements are protected.
 For instance, if the retiree needs $5,000 per month to maintain their desired lifestyle and has $3,200 per month coming in from Social Security and a pension, a workable strategy might be to invest in an annuity that will provide them with the $1,800 monthly shortfall they need on a guaranteed basis, backed by the claims paying ability of the insurer.

 There are a variety of annuity products available, but only a licensed insurance professional can sell annuities.
 In order to get the most out of this type of income strategy in a retirement plan, retirees should look for an independent agent who is an expert income planner and has access to quality annuity products.

-To schedule a time to discuss your financial future and the possible role of insurance or investments in your financial strategy, contact us at email@example.com or call us at (626) 993-6725 or (805) 845-4847 today!
+To schedule a time to discuss your financial future and your financial strategy, contact us at firstname.lastname@example.org or call us at (805) 845-4847.
 Licensed for Insurance in California, Nevada, Oregon and Arizona.

-We have offices in Pasadena, Glendale and Los Angeles to meet with you by appointment.
-Proudly Serving retirees for over 22 years!
+We have offices in Santa Barbara, Ventura, Pasadena and Los Angeles to meet with you by appointment.
+Proudly Serving California for over 22 years.